deatrich/linux-home-server/overview.md

 Sometimes a double-exclamation (**!!**) mark may appear somewhere -- this is only a reminder for myself to fix an issue at that point in the documentation.
 These reminders will eventually disappear.

+I tend to use 'ssh' as a verb - it is not really correct to do this, but it really is a verb in my life.
+So I apologize if it annoys you.

 If you discover issues with instructions in this document, or have other comments or suggestions then you can contact me on